November 18, 2019

 Python’s design is based on the principles of elegance, simplicity, and readability, which makes it a great language for beginner developers.
-It is now often the first choice in university-level programming classes.
+Because it's easy to learn, it is now often the first choice in university-level programming classes.

 Rather than striving for perfection, early adopters found that Python worked "well enough" for their purposes.
 As the user-base grew, suggestions for improvement were gradually incorporated into the language. - Guido van Rossum

-Despite the gentle learning curve, Python remains a very powerful tool, well suited for rapid development in areas like data science, Web applications, and task automation.
+Despite the gentle learning curve, Python with its extensive Standard Library remains a very powerful tool, well suited for rapid development in areas like data science, Web applications, and task automation.

 There was a need for a language that would “bridge the gap between C and the shell.”
 For a long time, this was Python’s main catchphrase. - Guido van Rossum

-Python is a general-purpose programming language and is not limited to just certain uses like R for statistics or PHP for Web development.
+Python with its Standard Library is a general-purpose programming language and is not limited to just certain uses like R for statistics or PHP for Web development.
 Its rich ecosystem of modules and libraries covers multiple areas and industries.
 It has a wide number of applications, ranging from DevOps, system scripting, and Web development to data science and computer vision.

-For data science, Pandas (Python Data Analysis Library) provides high-performance and easy-to-use data analysis tools.
-It is complemented in this area by PyTorch and TensorFlow, open source machine learning frameworks that enable rapid prototyping.
+Pandas (Python Data Analysis Library) provides high-performance and easy-to-use data analysis tools for data science.
+It is complemented in this area by PyTorch and TensorFlow, open-source machine-learning frameworks that enable rapid prototyping.
 OpenCV (Open Source Computer Vision Library) is a leading computer vision library, providing a common infrastructure for computer vision applications.